Tavern-Keeper-2308/tavern_keeper_be/README.md

 ### [Query getMonster](#query-getmonster)
-- Gets list of all monster details for a single monster by index
+- Gets list of all monster details for a single monster by index.
+- Requires a variable, `index`.
-- This endpoint is utilized by the frontend for encounter creation, displaying all possible monster choices from the D&D 5e compendium.
+- This endpoint is utilized by the frontend for encounter details page, for monster details dropdowns.

 ##### GraphQL Query
 ```graphql